-We are very pleased to announce that Clay Foard is our new Department Head for the Grounds and Farm!
-Clay began this role with Sorrento March 1, 2016.
+We are very pleased to announce that Clay Foard is our Department Head for the Grounds and Farm - Clay began this role with Sorrento March 1, 2016.

 Some of you may know Clay, as he has been on staff looking after grounds most recently during the interim period, and prior to this, as a seasonal staff member overseeing the farm and grounds during Dave Wides’ parental leave.
 It is great for the Centre that he is able to transition into this familiar but new role!

 Clay brings a vast array of gifts and skills, and a passion for the farm.
 Here are some of his own words he uses to describe his experience and which clearly articulate his shared vision of the Sorrento Centre Farm and mission: